 In the transformation/integration phase when clients are in that transient space of considering new attractor states that contain new beliefs and experiences in relation to old fears, burdens, and memories, it is crucial that the person's essential, or core self (Almaas, 1988; Eisman, 2006; Fosha, 2000; Kurtz, 1990; Schwartz, 1995;) come into play to insure second-order change.
-This relates to Bateson's (1979) point that systems are organized into a hierarchy of levels (Ogden, Minton, & Pain, 2006, pp. 3-25).
-As Wilber (1995) put it, hierarchies of developmental sequences were built into life.
-In general, the sciences of complexity

-... maintain that you cannot have wholeness without hierarchy, because unless you organize the parts into a larger whole whose glue is a principle higher or deeper than the parts possess alone-unless you do that, then you have heaps, not wholes.
+This relates to Bateson point that systems are organized into a hierarchy of levels (Ogden, Minton, & Pain, 2006, pp. 3-25).
+As Wilber puts it, hierarchies of developmental sequences are built into life.
+In general, the sciences of complexity maintain that you cannot have wholeness without hierarchy, because unless you organize the parts into a larger whole whose glue is a principle higher or deeper than the parts possess alone--unless you do that, then you have heaps, not wholes.
 You have strands, but never a web.
 Even if the whole is a mutual interaction of parts, the wholeness cannot be on the same level as the partness or it would itself be merely another part, not a whole capable of embracing and integrating each and every part.
-"Hierarchy" and "wholeness," in other words, are two names of the same thing and if you destroy one, you completely destroy the other. (p.
-16)
+"Hierarchy" and "wholeness," in other words, are two names of the same thing and if you destroy one, you completely destroy the other (Wilber, 1995, p.
+16).

-Riane Eisler (1987, pp. 105-06) argued the importance of distinguishing domination hierarchies that inappropriately usurped and imposed power, from actualization hierarchies that supported and maximized an organism's developmental potentials.
+Riane Eisler (1987, pp. 105-06) argues the importance of distinguishing domination hierarchies that inappropriately usurp and impose power from actualization hierarchies that support and maximize an organism's developmental potentials.

-Healing or change happens in part because the client is able to accommodate new or missing experiences (Kurtz, 1990, pp. 146-47), helping to counteract and/or balance old experiences that have resulted in a limited organization of experience.
+Healing or change happens in part because the client is able to accommodate new or missing experiences (Kurtz, 1990, pp. 146-47) that help counteract and/or balance old experiences that have resulted in a limited organization of experience.
 For transformation, insight is never enough.
 It takes an experience to offset another experience.
-In addition, there must be a change in the client's relationship to their organization as such.
-As Segal, Williams, and Teasdale (2002) discovered when they researched the effectiveness of cognitive therapy with depression:

-... it turned out that the reason was not the common assumption that the contents of depressive ideation were being changed, but that the patient's relationship to negative thoughts and feelings was altered. (pp. 38)

-It was the distancing or de-centering aspect of cognitive work that proved helpful through allowing one to shift perspective and view negativities as passing events rather than abiding realities.

-(Johanson, 2006, p.
-21)
+In addition there must be a change in the client's relationship to their organization as such.
+As Segal, Williams, and Teasdale (2002) discovered when they researched the effectiveness of cognitive therapy with depression, it turned out that the reason was not the common assumption that the contents of depressive ideation were being changed, but that the patient's relationship to negative thoughts and feelings was altered (Segal, Williams, and Teasdale, 2002, pp. 38 ff.).
+It was the distancing or de-centering aspect of cognitive work that proved helpful through allowing one to shift perspective and view negativities as passing events rather than abiding realities (Johanson, 2006, p.
+21).

-In Kegan's work (1982) this was an issue of subject-object differentiation.
-Clients moved to no longer identify with their current organization, but made what was once subject, now object, thus dis-identifying with it to an extent.
-Kegan's overall description of the transformational process under consideration here was in three stages in which the structure of a client's present order parameter was first affirmed so that he or she could hold on to it.
-Then material was introduced that contradicted or revealed the inadequacy of the present organization, leading it into a transient unstable space that encouraged letting go or loosening up of parameter structures.
-Thirdly, the therapist maintained contact and continuity for the reintegration of the new attractor state.
+In Kegan's work (1982) this is an issue of subject-object differentiation.
+Client's move to no longer identify with their current organization, but make what was once subject, now object, thus disidentifying with it to an extent.
+Kegan's overall description of the transformational process we are considering here is in three stages in which the structure of a client's present order parameter is first affirmed so that he or she can hold on to it.
+Then material is introduced that contradicts or reveals the inadequacy of the present organization, leading it into a transient unstable space that encourages letting go or loosening up of parameter structures.
+Thirdly, the therapist maintains contact and continuity for the reintegration of the new attractor state.